lungheichen/leword/README.md

 A copycat version of Wordle using React Hooks.

+## Installation

+Install the project by running the following:

+npm install

 ## How to run all in development

-In the project directory, you can run:
+In the project directory, you can run the following to run the front and backend in development:

 ### `npm run dev`